-a) provide transit-supportive uses that enable opportunities for improved transit service integration;
+a) provide transit-supportive uses that enable opportunities for b) facilitate multimodal connections that encourage a more evenly distributed modal share; and

-b) facilitate multimodal connections that encourage a more evenly distributed modal share; and a]c] supportactive transportation.
+1]c]supportactive transportation.

 The Niagara Region will prioritize and expedite higher order transit connections to the Greater Toronto Hamilton Area (GTHA), including the GO Transit Stations, to promote intensification and new employment markets.